-My first memories of travel would have to be the road trips my family would take when I was a kid.
-My mom, dad, sister, and I would drive out to Las Vegas and California to visit relatives, or all throughout the Midwest and Deep South just for the hell of it.
+My first memories of travel were of the road trips my family would take when I was a kid.
+We would drive out to Las Vegas and California to visit relatives, stopping at interesting places along the way.
+Other times we would drive throughout the Midwest and Deep South just for the hell of it.
+I loved the feeling of being in motion, listening to music, and watching the landscape change.
 To this day I still love the classic American road trip, whether solo or with friends.

 My first voyage outside the US was to Costa Rica, back in 2006.
-My high school Spanish teacher took several of us on a three-week language immersion trip, where we stayed with some Tico families in a small village.
+My high school Spanish teacher took several of us on a three-week language immersion trip, where we stayed with Tico host families in a small village.
 While the language barrier was at times frustrating, and the mosquitoes were heinous even by Texas standards, it was a life-changing experience.
-I loved speaking with my host family, taking buses through mist-shrouded mountains, and watching a volcano spew lava from afar.
+I loved getting to know my host family, improving my Spanish, taking buses through mist-shrouded mountains, and watching a volcano spew lava from afar.

-Since my trip to Costa Rica, I have been to the United Kingdom, Spain, Mexico, Canada, Cuba, Guatemala, and Belize.
+Since my first international trip to Costa Rica, I have been to the United Kingdom, Spain, Mexico, Canada, Cuba, Guatemala, Belize, Colombia, Greece, and Turkey.
 I have been all over the US, including Puerto Rico.

-I hope that 9 to 5 Voyager will inspire other people, in similar situations, to pursue their dreams of seeing the world beyond our borders.
-I am fully aware that, at the end of the day, travel is a privilege.
-I am also convinced that experiencing different cultures and getting to know people from other countries helps to broaden the mind, and dispel a lot of unfair generalizations perpetuated by the media.
+My hope is that 9 to 5 Voyager will inspire you to pursue your dreams of seeing the world beyond our borders.
+At the end of the day, travel is a privilege.
+However, I am convinced that experiencing different cultures and getting to know people from other countries helps to broaden the mind.
+You will learn more about this world and more about yourself.